isomerpages/ura-mbsc2020/_events/2a-MarinaBay.md

       <font color="orangered"><br>Doors open @ 7pm</font>
       <font color="orangered"><br> The Promontory </font>
       <br>
-      <br>Let’s Celebrate 2020 by Mediacorp is the biggest party in town, located at The Promontory @ Marina Bay.
-There will be music, dance and fashion, showcasing Singapore’s best talents.
-Line up includes Jasmine Sokko, Benjamin Kheng, Dru Chen, Glen Wee, Astronauts and more.
+      <br>Count down to the new year with Singapore’s brightest stars at the biggest party in town at The Promontory@Marina Bay!
+Let’s Celebrate 2020 by Mediacorp will be a celebration of music, dance and fashion, spotlighting the best talents from Singapore.
+From 7.30pm, the Republic Poly’s Electronic Music Production will spin music and get the party going.
+And from 10pm, revellers can groove to performances by next-generation Singapore talents such as Dru Chen, Glen Wee and Astronauts.
+The exciting lineup continues into the night which will include sizzling performances from electronic music singer-songwriter Jasmine Sokko, Benjamin Kheng, as well as singer Aisyah Aziz, “Papa Rock” Ramli Sarip and Mediacorp artistes, to usher in the new year.
+Doors open at 7pm.
+Admission is free.
       <font color="orangered"><b><br><a href="https://www.toggle.sg/letscelebrate2020">Find Out More</a></b></font>
       <br>
       <br>